Curriculum vitae

 From Murphy & Warner 2022, Environmental Pollution; a cross-section of typical artificial turf.

-One of my projects investigates if artificial turf interacts with hormone receptors and, if so, which ones.
-Based on turf samples generously provided by groups from Michigan, Maryland, New Jersey, and New Hampshire, I am using a cell reporter assay to determine which receptors can be activated or repressed by artificial turf.
+One of my projects investigates if labmade artificial turf leachate interacts with hormone receptors and, if so, which ones.
+Based on turf samples generously provided by groups from Massachusetts, Michigan, Maryland, New Jersey, and New Hampshire, I am using in vitro techniques (reporter assays) to determine which receptors can be activated or repressed by artificial turf.
+We're also linking receptor activity to in vitro effects on specialized cell types, namely PPARg effects on fat cell development and AhR on cardiotoxicity.

 Share